 IT’S ALL ABOUT THE HORMONES!
 IT’S ALL ABOUT THE HORMONES!

 Most specifically, insulin – our fat storing hormone.
-My last blog post described how I have healed my insulin resistance.
+I recently blogged how I have healed my insulin resistance.
 This would be a great read to start understanding the role of insulin in your body.
 “Keto Heals: Insulin Resistance”.

 I want you to really dig in and start learning how the insulin hormone works in your body.
 You will have to spend some time reading or watching lectures or listening to podcasts.
 Once you dive in, you will be so fascinated you’ll want to educate yourself with all the wonderful resources available in the low-carb community.
-I’ll post a resource list on 10/4/2018 in this getting started series, but right now you can start on my Keto 101 page for my favorites.
+My next post will be a resource list, but right now you can start on my Keto 101 page for my favorites.

 The day I stumbled on Diet Doctor, I began teaching myself Keto, LCHF, and Intermittent Fasting.
 I’m here to pass along the things I learned on the way.
 This will mostly be about the strategies that worked for me!
 Keep in mind, we are not the same.
 I have different health issues than you.
 My body healed at my pace.
 Your body will heal at your pace.
 But I have helped so many people so far in their journey, I think some of my tips and tricks will help you!

 These are some topics I will be sharing:

 - Top 20 Keto/LCHF/IF Getting Started Tips and Tricks

 - Educational Resources from top docs and LCHF/Keto professionals